 BOARD OF DIRECTORS

 Chairman and President is A.Karel Velan from Montreal, a well-known Canadian industrialist of Czech origin and a benefactor of Czech cultural projects.
 He heads our Board of Directors.
 The Vice president is Otto Masek, the President of the Chicago Chapter of the Czech North American Chamber of Commerce.
 The Executive Director is the founder and the developer of the Czech Events Network's concept, Lubomir J. Novotny, based in Toronto.
 Among Board members are George Novak, the Honorary Consul of the Czech Republic in Georgia and Roman Plachy LL.M., both of Atlanta U.S.A.
 The Board of Directors includes MUDr.
-Martin Jan Stransky, MD, FACP, the publisher of "New Presence", and Head of advisory Committee of the Czech Republic Senate Commission for Czechs Living Abroad, with his base in Prague, Michael Klimesh, the founder and President of the Czech Heritage Partnership from Spillville, Iowa, together with Alain Nonat, Chairman and General and Artistic Director of Theatre Lyrichoregra 20 and also Chairman of the Association pour le resserrement des liens entre la Canada, la Republique Tcheque et la Slovaquie from Montreal.
+Martin Jan Stransky, MD, FACP, the publisher of "New Presence", and Head of advisory Committee of the Czech Republic Senate Commission for Czechs Living Abroad, with his base in Prague, Milan Kuzica, member of the Slovak Union of Visual Artists, Alain Nonat, Chairman and General and Artistic Director of Theatre Lyrichoregra 20 and also Chairman of the Association pour le resserrement des liens entre la Canada, la Republique Tcheque et la Slovaquie from Montreal.
 The educational aspects of our organization are represented by Dr. Lucie Slavikova-Boucher, the founder and Chair of the “Czech School Without Border".
 Suzana Hasley,Vice-President and Event Producer at the Czechoslovak Society of Arts and Sciences, NY Chapter (SVU New York).

 CULTURAL DIVISION: INTERNET PORTAL "CZECH EVENTS NETWORK"